magnusjyrkkanen/house_price_prediction_tool/README.md

 This project originated from a course exercise and developing that into further to create a useful program that uses artificial intelligence methods.
 The goal is to learn how to use the tools in practical real life situations.

+The program uses data from a csv file as the learning data.
+In the file each line represents data for one house.

 Example data found in the code and csv-file have been found from a property selling website during august 2022.
 They are shown here only for example purposes.

 ## How is it used?